Cosmological constraints from galaxy clustering and galaxy-galaxy lensing with extended SubHalo Abundance Matching: Results

 \subsection{Fiducial Analysis}

 In our fiducial analysis (Figure \ref{fig:S8_omegam_all_scales_kids}, blue contour) we find $S_8=0.793^{+0.025}_{-0.024}$ and $\Omega_\mathrm{m}=0.260^{+0.027}_{-0.015}$.
-These results are consistent with \planck, with a slightly lower value of $S_8$ that is in agreement at the 1.7$\sigma$ level, and a wide range of $\Omega_\mathrm{m}$ values.
+These results are consistent with \planck, with a lower value of $S_8$ that is in agreement at the 1.7$\sigma$ level (computed as the 1D difference between the two predictions), and a slightly larger difference for $\Omega_\mathrm{m}$ values (also shifted to lower values).
 We are also able to constrain all five SHAMe parameters (see section \ref{sec:shame_param_results} for details).
-We find a good fit to the data with a chi-squared value of 74.2 and a chi-squared per degree of freedom of 1.30, where we use a simple estimate of the number of degrees of freedom as the number of data points minus the number of constrained parameters, in this case 64-7.
-The associated $p$-value is 0.063, which we consider to be adequate (the model is able to explain the data at less than 2$\sigma$).
-Our best-fit clustering and galaxy-galaxy lensing, calculated using the maximum posterior values of our fiducial result, can be seen in Figure \ref{fig:GAMA_KiDS_data} (blue line).
+We find a good fit to the data with a chi-squared value of 74.2 and a chi-squared per degree of freedom of 1.37, where we use a simple estimate of the number of degrees of freedom as the number of data points minus the number of constrained parameters, in this case 64-10.
+The associated $p$-value is 0.036, which we consider to be adequate (the model is able to explain the data at less than 2$\sigma$). {These values are similar to the ones obtained using the small scales of the galaxy-galaxy lensing (1.28 and 0.051, receptively), which is particularly impressive, since we are not fitting those scales.} Our best-fit clustering and galaxy-galaxy lensing, calculated using the maximum posterior values of our fiducial result, can be seen in Figure \ref{fig:GAMA_KiDS_data} (blue line).
 We show the best fit galaxy-galaxy lensing extrapolated to the full range of $r_\mathrm{p}$ scales, but we only compute this best fit using the data outside of the grey shaded region in order to remove baryonic effects.
 The current version of the SHAMe emulator does not model baryonic effects in $\Delta\Sigma(r_{\rm p})$, so in our fiducial case, we remove scales where $r_\mathrm{p}<1.4\,\mathrm{Mpc}/h$.
 See section \ref{sec:allscales} for further details about the impact of baryons.
 In our fiducial case, the model is able to describe the data on all scales, even those not used to constrain it, which emphasises the physically motivated nature of the SHAMe model.
 We are also able to simultaneously reproduce the galaxy clustering and galaxy-galaxy lensing measurements across all the stellar mass bins, which SHAMe was not originally designed to do.

 In Figure \ref{fig:S8_summary_analysis_variations} we quantify the impact of various analysis choices on our fiducial constraints.
 Any differences in the recovered value of $S_8$ compared to the fiducial result are quantified in terms of the metric $(S_8^{\rm fid}-S_8^{\rm var}) / \sigma_{S_8^{\rm var}}$.
 We discuss extending the analysis to all $\Delta\Sigma$ scales and the impact of baryons in detail in Section \ref{sec:allscales}.